vitaly-t/pg-promise/README.md

 # History

+* Version 1.5.0 major changes in architecture and query formatting.
+Released: June 14, 2015.
 * Version 1.4.0 added `this` context to all callbacks where applicable.
 Released: May 31, 2015.
 * Version 1.3.1 extended [Named Parameters](#named-parameters) syntax to support `{}`,`()`,`[]`,`<>` and `//`.
 Released: May 24, 2015.
 * Version 1.3.0 much improved error handling and reporting.
 Released: May 23, 2015.